NikolaosKouvatsos/BaPPI/README.md

 - **Owner Model** — prices are generated without agent intervention
 - **Agent Model** — prices include an additional agent premium contribution

-The framework evaluates which hypothesis better explains the observed collection of property prices whilst accounting for structural variables such as:
+BaPPI runs its analysis while accounting for structural variables such as:

 - Number of rooms
 - Property type
 - Distance from the city centre
 - Outdoor amenities
 - Underground station proximity

-By conditioning the pricing model on structural property characteristics, the framework reduces the risk of incorrectly attributing naturally expensive properties to agent-driven markups.

 ---